mercari/tortoise/docs/horizontal.md

 MaxReplicas is calculated by:

 ```
+# If MinMaxReplicasRecommendationType = weekly
-max{replica numbers at the same time on the same weekday} * 2
+max{replica numbers at the same time on the same day of week} * MaxReplicasFactor

+# If MinMaxReplicasRecommendationType = daily
+max{replica numbers at the same time} * MaxReplicasFactor
 ```

+(refer to [configuration.md](./configuration.md) about each parameter)

 It only takes the num of replicas of the last 4 weeks into consideration.